-This is to inform you that the U.S. Environmental Protection Agency (EPA) has completed its review of the July 8, 2009 "Proposed Amendment #8 to the September 7, 2005 Section 2 - Ambient Air Monitoring Program Plan of the 130 Liberty Street Abatement and Deconstruction Project" submitted by TRC Environmental Corporation (TRC) on behalf of the Lower Manhattan Development Corporation for 130 Liberty Street in lower Manhattan.
+The U.S. Environmental Protection Agency (EPA) has completed its review of the attached October 8, 2009 Proposed Amendment #8 to the September 7, 2005 Quality Assurance Project Plan for the Ambient Air Monitoring Program of the 130 Liberty Street Abatement and Deconstruction Project submitted by TRC Environmental Corporation (TRC) on behalf of the Lower Manhattan Development Corporation for 130 Liberty Street in lower Manhattan.